file-format/Docs/en/3d/blend.md

 ## What is a BLEND file?

 A blend file is a file format utilized by Blender, a widely-used 3D modeling and animation software.
-It is the default file format used by Blender to save and store all the data related to a 3D scene, including 3D models, materials, textures, animations, and more.
+It is the default file format used by Blender to save and store all the data related to a 3D scene, including 3D models, materials, textures, animations, and more..

 The blend file format is a binary file which organizes and stores data in the form of hierarchical structures.
 These hierarchical structures contain information about the objects and their properties in a 3D scene.
 The relationship between the 3D scene are also stored in these files.
 All this information is used by Blender to render the scene in real-time.
 The blend file also contains information that can be used by Blender to export it to other file formats, such as Collada, FBX, OBJ etc.